 Many thought leaders right now are talking about moving into the recovery stage of the COVID-19 pandemic.
 Yet, at the Workforce Institute, we believe the terminology and lens of “recovery” overlooks the fact that the vast majority of organizations and individuals are not in recovery.
 Recovery requires certainty about the way forward or a return to the status quo.
 That is not yet the reality in this pandemic.
 Given that, we knew that we needed to look for ways to build and support resilience in our organizations, at every level and for every team.

 We are, all of us, living in a time of uncertainty and empirical research has long demonstrated that uncertainty breeds stress, mental and physical health challenges, and lower levels of productivity for most people.

 That begs the question – what does resilience look like and how do you measure it?
 From communication and contact with managers and colleagues, to finding purpose in our work, the Workforce Institute has identified eight key drivers of resilience that you can use to measure resilience with our Critical Event Resilience Survey.
 These drivers are the key to understanding how your employees are coping – and how you can help – during this phase of COVID-19.

 At Achievers, we’re not in the survey business, we’re in the changing the way the world works business.
 So, after you’ve surveyed your organization, we know that you need to be able to act on the data you’ve gathered.
-To that end we’ve developed a resilience toolkit that take into consideration all eight resilience drivers and ensures that your managers are empowered to take action – driving resilience and engagement for their teams.
 Imagine the power of every manager checking in with every employee to make sure they have what they need to thrive during this period of uncertainty.
 That’s true organizational transformation.

 The physical return to work